General exam information

 - blank paper, note pads, writing paper/pad

-- computers or any other electronic devices, including electronic dictionaries, electronic translators, watches with a calculator function, laptop computers, electronic scanners, electronic dictionaries, electronic organisers and diaries, pagers, digital pen cameras, digital pens, iPods or iPads, text retrievable devices of any kind.
+- computers or any other electronic devices, including electronic dictionaries, electronic translators, watches with a calculator function, laptop computers, electronic scanners, electronic dictionaries, electronic organisers and diaries, pagers, digital pen cameras, digital pens, iPods or iPads, Google Glass, text retrievable devices of any kind.

 - There will be 15 minutes of reading time at the start of all examinations.
 Students must not commence writing until advised by the supervisor at the conclusion of reading time.